ckeditor/ckeditor4/tests/plugins/colordialog/manual/colorconversion.md

 @bender-tags: bug, 4.16.1, 4351
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, colorbutton, colordialog
+@bender-ckeditor-plugins: wysiwygarea, toolbar, colorbutton, colordialog, sourcearea

 1. Select some text in the editor.
 2. Click "Text Color" button in the toolbar and choose "More Colors" option.